 Styling adjustments include removals of the depressions in the hood, which the 1963 and ’64 Corvettes had.
 On the 1965 models, the horizontal bars in the grille were black, and the outer trim was bright.
 This made the 1965 models’ grille unique.
 The grills on the front fender were now three functional vertical slots.

 All of the 1965 C2 Corvettes were manufactured at GM’s St. Louis Assembly plant.

-We are looking at a 1965 Pilot Line Corvette, Serial No. 003, the first 1965 Corvette Convertible that will be going to the Mecum Indy Auction held May 13 through the 21 at the Indiana State Fairgrounds in Indiana.
+We are looking at a 1965 Pilot Line Corvette, Serial No. 003, the first 1965 Corvette Convertible that went to the Mecum Indy Auction held at the Indiana State Fairgrounds in Indiana in 2022.

 What is a Pilot Line Corvette?

 Before production, with every new model year of a Corvette, a test run of “pilot cars” is made to validate the design.
 These pilot cars are used for testing to make sure everything works as calculated.
 A few pilot cars go down the assembly line to scrutinize any major issues the manufacturer might come across before the full production begins.
 They check to see if there are issues with the assembly process or with the car itself.
 A pilot line car is not quite a prototype, yet it is not quite a production car either.

 You might have seen one of these pilot cars without even knowing it.
 When you are at the next Corvette event with GM designers and engineers on hand, check out the cars they are driving.
 Look at the last three digits of the vehicle identification number.
 You will see very low numbers, likely under 20.
 These are early-built cars that they drive and test.